AlexanderJCS/JANGL-alien-shooter/README.md

 Waves spawn periodically.
 The wave size and enemy speed increases exponentially per wave.

+## Made with JANGL

+This project is made with my graphics library, JANGL.
+See more information [here](https://github.com/AlexanderJCS/JANGL).

 ## Support

 Since macOS does not support OpenGL versions after 4.1, this game is not supported for macOS.